huangjp28/huangjp28.github.io/_teaching/01_econometrics.md

 #### Reading Report and Journal List

 * Each student should select an applied econometrics article that is published on 2010 or later in a journal from the journal list below, read it intensively, and write a report **in English**.
-* The report must contain a summary of the article, your comments describing the pros and cons, and optionally your research idea inspired by the article.
+* The report must contain a summary of the article, your comments describing the pros and cons, and optionally your research idea inspired by the article.
 * Keep your report no longer than two pages.

 **Journal list** (not a ranking)